5 Warning Signs That Your Stakeholders Aren’t Engaged With Your Project

 The following are five warning signs that stakeholders may not be engaged with your project:

-- Stakeholders are not assigning the right resources to the project or they are taking away resources from the project prematurely.
+1. Stakeholders are not assigning the right resources or they are taking away resources prematurely.

 Effective stakeholder engagement is built on the foundation of communication.
 To communicate well with stakeholders, first find out what their constraints are, then work within those constraints to keep communication consistent, predictable, and effective.
 Stakeholder engagement is a lot of work, but the benefits to your project make it well worth the investment in time and energy.